nclarius/tile-gaps/README.md

 ## Usage

-For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/), please use [my fork](https://github.com/nclarius/sticky-window-snapping).
+For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/), [my fork](https://github.com/nclarius/sticky-window-snapping) will add an option in the configuration to set the tile gap size between windows and properly retain the gap when resizing neighboring windows.

 ## Small Print